keeryl/express-mesto-gha/README.md

 ## Description

-This is API for project Mesto build on Node.js, Express.js, MongoDB and Mongoose.js
+This is REST API for project React-masto-auth (https://github.com/keeryl/react-mesto-auth) build on Node.js, Express.js, MongoDB and Mongoose.js.
+Registration and authorization features were added.

 ## Features